 The fact that a property is subject to the Generalitat Valenciana’s right of first refusal does not mean that it cannot be transferred.
 This can be done, but with the prior authorisation of the Valencian Government.
 Otherwise, the Generalitat Valenciana will be able to take possession of the property, within the periods mentioned above for the right of first refusal.

-Lawyers specialising in Real Estate Law, such as those at Imont Legal Services, have an in-depth knowledge of these issues and can advise the client on them.
+Lawyers specialising in Real Estate Law, such as those at Imont Legal & Taxes, have an in-depth knowledge of these issues and can advise the client on them.

 The right of first refusal in favour of the Generalitat Valenciana is something that must be taken seriously into account when purchasing properties in this Autonomous Community, which is so active and important in the sector.